How To Pay A Vietnamese Supplier And Not Get Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 Does Alibaba Trade Assurance Work In Vietnam?

 No, Alibaba does not offer Trade assurance for suppliers outside of China.
-As a result, you cannot rely on Alibaba’s backing if you are looking for suppliers, assuming you successfully found a supplier in Vietnam.
+As a result, you cannot rely on Alibaba’s backing if you are looking for suppliers, assuming you have successfully found a supplier in Vietnam.

 Avoid Direct Bank Transfer